gauravchauhan2403/Image-Encryption/README.md

 # Image Encryption App

 This is an Image Encrpyting website which is made using React and Python.
 We have used XOR function to encrypt the images.
-The project is made using Material UI and Fast API.
+The project is made using Material UI, Axios, React-router-dom and Fast API.
 The App is hosted at Netlify as:

 ## Available Scripts